Micro Grants For BIPOC Artists and Arts Workers

 For this grant, we define an emerging artist as someone who is developing an artistic practice or exploring art as a means of communicating ideas and stories.

 Formal training and previous exhibition experience are not required.
-You can be any age, but priority will be given to youth (18-24 years) and individuals who have not previously received arts funding.
+You can be any age, and priority will be given to those who have not previously received arts council funding.

 The project/research should: